Max Holden (One Life to Live)

 Max Holden is a fictional character from the American soap opera One Life to Live.
 The role was originated by James DePaiva.

 Casting

-Actor James DePaiva originated the role of Max Holden on the series episode first-run January 6, 1987, leaving the role in February 23, 1990.
-The character was then recast with Nicholas Walker in a plastic surgery storyline (see "Larry Wolek") in March 5 of that year.
-DePaiva returned to the series on October 25, 1991, with no mention made of the character's return to his previous appearance, portraying Max through the character's on-air departure on October 27, 2003; he briefly returned for episodes from August 17 through August 20, 2007, for the on-screen funeral of lead character Asa Buchanan (Philip Carey).
+James DePaiva originated the role of Max Holden on the series episode first-run January 6, 1987.
+He departed the role in February 23, 1990.
+The character was then recast with Nicholas Walker in a plastic surgery storyline (see "Larry Wolek") on March 5 of that year.
+Walker departed on September 16, 1991, while DePaiva returned to the series on October 25, 1991, with no mention made of the character's return to his previous appearance, portraying Max through the character's departure on October 27, 2003.
+He briefly returned from August 17 through August 20, 2007, for the on-screen funeral of lead character Asa Buchanan (Philip Carey).
+In 2017, DePaiva told Soap Opera Digest called Max a "great role" that really put him "on the map".
+Whilst on the soap, DePaiva met Kassie DePaiva, who would later become his wife.